What Is the Head of Household Exemption?

-Florida Statutes provide an exemption from garnishment of earnings payable to a head of household whether denominated as wages, salary, commission, or bonus.
-For a debtor to qualify as a head of household, he must provide more than half of the financial support for another person to whom he has either a legal or moral obligation of support.
-The supported person may be a child or an adult, and the supported person need not reside in the debtor’s homestead.
+Florida Statutes provide an exemption from garnishment of earnings payable to a head of household, whether denominated as wages, salary, commission, or bonus.
+A debtor must provide more than half of the financial support for another person to whom he has either a legal or moral obligation of support in order to qualify as head of household.

 If you’ve been served with a writ of garnishment and want advice on how to handle it, give us a call to schedule an appointment.